 Lots of store-bought fruit juices have in fact very little fruit juice and a lot of artificial flavors, dyes and preservatives.
 But even some products that have the appealing “100% fruit juice” (or something similar) can be misleading.
 This is because the fruits are collected and juiced during season after which they are stored in huge vats.

-Since they can’t be sold immediately, they undergo unnatural preservation methods after which they lose a lot of their natural flavor.
-When packed for selling, the manufacturing companies often add artificial flavors to compensate the loss.
-It’s ok to drink fruit juice every once in a while, but if you can’t find a store bought product you can trust 100%, it’s best you make your own juice from fresh fruits.
+Since they can’t be sold immediately, they undergo unnatural preservation methods, after which they lose a lot of their natural flavor.
+When packed for sale, the manufacturing companies often add artificial flavors to compensate for the loss.
+It’s ok to drink fruit juice occasionally, but if you can’t find a store-bought product you can trust 100%, you should make your juice from fresh fruits.